-Choose between wired or remote transfer when importing photos from iPhone to Mac.
+Decide between wired connection or remote transfer when importing photos from iPhone to Mac.

 The most obvious option is to connect your iPhone to your Mac via cable.
-While this can be a little more cumbersome for a single photo, it's the most effective method for backing up your entire gallery.
+While it may be a bit more cumbersome for a single photo, it is the most effective method for making complete backups of your gallery.

 Follow these steps: